ACC - eCribbage.com

 b.
 Players participating in an ACC online tournament cannot simultaneously participate in other online games.
 It is a strikeable offense to leave any tournament before completion in order to then play in an ACC tournament.

 Tournament participants must be signed up prior to the start of the running of the rules.
 The rules are run five (5) minutes before the scheduled start time.
 Once the Tournament Director has begun running the rules, they are not allowed to add participants to the tournament.
 This is to provide the TDs the opportunity to verify that they have accurately entered all participants and to ensure the tournaments start at the scheduled time.

 Tournament participants are expected to maintain a brisk rate of play.
-Allowance will be made for occasions where a difficult decision demands extra thought, but players who excessively slow the pace of play due to inattention to the match, substandard Internet connections, or the excessive use of playing aids, will be subject to sanction by the tournament director and/or the ACC.
+Allowance will be made for occasions where a difficult decision demands extra thought, but players who excessively slow the pace of play due to inattention to the match, substandard Internet connections, or not following TD directions to resolve issues, will be subject to sanction by the tournament director and/or the ACC.
 Note that specific time limits may be imposed by the tournament director as provided by rule 2.b.

 a.
-Players must follow the directions of the tournament director on configuring match length, skunk value, time limits, and other online game settings.
+Players must follow the directions of the tournament director on configuring game settings and joining tables.

-g.
-Additional rules on game settings may be in effect for play at a particular host site (see below).
+c.
+Additional rules on game settings and joining table may be in effect for play at either host site (see rule 10).

 a.
 Internet conditions and computer crashes occasionally cause players to lose contact with the host site while a game is in progress.
 Players should make every reasonable effort to ensure that their computer is secure, and that their Internet connection is fast and reliable.
 Players with erratic computers or Internet connections are asked to refrain from entering tournaments until the problem is resolved.